orchidsoftware/orchid.software/source/en/docs/quickstart-files.md

 ```

 > **Note.** The link to the image is formed from the `url` address specified in your configuration file,
-that for local development through the built-in web server, port indication is required.
+that for local development through the built-in web server, a port indication is required.

 This is the easiest entry, but what if you decide to use `https` or change the domain?
 To do this, it is better to use a relative notation: